Tweedie Calculus: Setup and basic notions in Fourier Analysis

 \begin{assumption}[Noise regularity] The noise distribution $P_V$ admits a Lebesgue density $f_V$. \end{assumption}

-Assumption \ref{A: Density}, together with the convolution structure imposed by Assumption \ref{A: independence}, has two immediate consequences.
+ssumption \ref{A: Density}, together with the convolution structure imposed by Assumption \ref{A: independence}, has two immediate consequences.
 First, the observed law \(P_Y\) is absolutely continuous with respect to Lebesgue measure, so the observed density \(f_Y\) appearing in Tweedie representations is well defined.
-Second, as Proposition \ref{P: convolution} shows, this density is obtained by convolving the latent law \(P_X\) with the noise density \(f_V\).
+Second, Proposition \ref{P: convolution} shows that one version of its density is obtained by convolving the latent law \(P_X\) with the fixed version of the noise density \(f_V\) in Assumption~\ref{A: Density}.
+Throughout the paper, \(f_Y\) denotes this convolution version.
 This convolution formula will be essential for characterizing the Tweedie functional.

 \begin{proposition} Under assumptions \ref{A: independence} and \ref{A: Density}, the law $P_Y$ is absolutely continuous with respect to Lebesgue measure.
 A version of its density is

 \end{proposition}